Latino Partnership Program Funding

 Information for Grant Seekers and Collaborators

-For the past decade, OCF's Latino Partnership Program (LPP) has collaborated with Latino leaders and organizations around the state to engage with Oregon’s fastest-growing community.
+For the past decade, OCF's Latino Partnership Program (LPP) has collaborated with Latino/x leaders and organizations around the state to engage with Oregon’s fastest-growing community.

 The LPP is not a stand-alone grant program.
 However, OCF does offer avenues for Latino-focused organizations to pursue funding.